Ukraine: Advisor, Policy and Advocacy

 Reporting to: Country Director, Ukraine, with functional links to the Senior Protection Officer and the Senior Military Advisor and their respective teams

-- Develop and implement a robust advocacy strategy to advance the adoption and subsequent implementation of the national policy on protection of civilians (POC policy).
+- Lead the development and implementation of a robust advocacy strategy to advance the adoption and subsequent implementation of the national policy on protection of civilians (POC policy).

-- Support the Country Director in the interaction with the Cabinet of Ministers, Presidential Administration, Armed Forces of Ukraine, and other military/political offices of the state to mainstream protection of civilians at the state policy level.
+- Support the Country Director in the interaction with the Cabinet of Ministers, Office of President, Armed Forces of Ukraine, and other military/political offices of the state to mainstream protection of civilians at the state policy level.

-- Contribute to the definition of recommendations to relevant stakeholders on improving the delivering of assistance to civilians affected by the conflict in Ukraine.
+- Contribute to the definition of recommendations to relevant stakeholders on improving the delivery of assistance to civilians affected by the conflict in Ukraine.

 - Promote recommendations developed within the CIVIC research at bilateral meetings with stakeholders, public events and presentations; follow up on the implementation of the recommendations.